AxonIQ/hotel-demo/WORKSHOP.md

 ### Lab 2 Add multiple contexts

 The next step is to configure multi tenancy for the hotel booking application.
+Add the `multi-tenancy extension` to the `pom.xml`.
 The application now uses 1 context named `booking`.
 When making the application multi tenant the context name will be the branch prepended with `booking-` (for instance booking-hilton).
 Adding these contexts can be done statically by adding them in AxonServer and adding the context name(s) to the application.properties `axon.axonserver.context` property (this property takes a list).
 The booking context can be removed.
-Another way is to add new contexts dynamically (during runtime) by adding a `TenantConnectPredicate` as a bean. ***Note*** that you need to remove the `axon.axonserver.context` property.
+Another way is to add new contexts dynamically (during runtime) by adding a `TenantConnectPredicate` as a bean. ***Note*** you need to remove the `axon.axonserver.context` property.

 Try to configure the contexts in both ways, in AxonConfig a `TenantConnectPredicate` is already defined you just need to add a correct Predicate.